 Before you start to plan your garden studio, ensure you are clear on what a garden studio is, and what you are going to use it for.
-It’s fun to refer to them as ‘a man shed’ or a ‘posh shed’.
+It’s fun to refer to them as a ‘man shed’ or a ‘posh shed’.
 In reality, the modern garden room is as far removed from the communal garden shed as it’s possible to get!

-If you want a building that can be used every day adding value to your house, then you need to consider what you are actually buying as a single room, steel-framed building.
+If you want a building that can be used every day adding value to your house, then you need to consider what you are actually buying as a single-room, steel-framed building.

 Quality Garden studio design takes its lead from the house building industry, with the same materials used to build both.
-There are lots of choices on the building materials used in garden rooms and there are some key elements that Heritage Garden Studios include in their manufacture to ensure that your building is built to last.
+There are lots of choices in the building materials used in garden rooms and there are some key elements that Heritage Garden Studios include in their manufacture to ensure that your building is built to last.

-These key elements are; good levels of insulation in the walls, floor and roof, coupled with double glazed windows and doors for maximum benefit.
+These key elements are; good levels of insulation in the walls, floor and roof, coupled with double-glazed windows and doors for maximum benefit.
 You also need to ensure that your studio includes breather and vapour membranes to control the moisture within the structure.

 Purchasing a studio that features these key elements, will cost you more than creating a shed-like building, but will create a building that serves you well for many years.

 It is important to plan what you are going to use your studio for, making sure you consider the internal and external space required.

 Using our 3D configurator, you can quickly see what does and doesn’t work and instantly make changes to your design.